cmaimone/text-coding-group/regex/readme.md

 [HackerRank Regular Expression Challenges](https://www.hackerrank.com/domains/regex): starts easy and builds up

-[Regex Crossword](https://regexcrossword.com/): fill in crossword puzzles with regular expressions that match the clues; exercises range from beginner to super advanced expert
+[Regex Crossword](https://regexcrossword.com/): fill in crossword puzzles with text that matches the regular expression clues; exercises range from beginner to super advanced expert

 [Regex Golf](https://alf.nu/RegexGolf): these get complicated fairly quickly; still fun and useful if you don't worry too much about the points